magenta-aps/alfresco-share-iframe-preview/README.md

-# alfresco-share-iframe-preview
+# Alfresco-share-HTML-thumbnail-preview
 AMP module for Alfresco Share.
-Show stripped-down version of document details page for use in an iframe.
+Show stripped-down version of document details page for use in an iframe to display the HTML rendition of a document or spreadsheet.

 The URL `/share/page/iframe-preview?nodeRef={nodeRef}` will show a document details page with just a few actions in a compact format.